Mekong freshwater stingray: Description

 The pectoral fin disc of the Mekong freshwater stingray is oval in shape and slightly longer than wide.
 The tip of the snout protrudes slightly past the disc.
 The eyes are small and followed by somewhat larger spiracles.
 There are 28–38 upper tooth rows and 33–41 lower tooth rows; the teeth of juveniles and females are blunt, while those of adult males are pointed with a central keel.
 The jaws of adult males also become strongly curved.
 A row of 5 papillae lie across the floor of the mouth, with the outermost pair smaller than the others.
 The five pairs of gill slits are short.
 The pelvic fins are longer than wide and triangular with rounded corners.
 The whip-like tail is no longer than twice the disc width and bears 1 (rarely 2) stinging spines on the upper surface.
 Both dorsal and ventral fin folds are found behind the spine, with the ventral fold 2.5–3 times longer than the upper fold.

-A single row of thorn-like dermal denticles runs along the midline of the back and tail; with the largest found at the base of the tail.
+A single row of thornlike dermal denticles runs along the midline of the back and tail; with the largest found at the base of the tail.
 The number of enlarged midline denticles increases with age.
 There is also a narrow band of minute granular or pointed denticles on the back, which are confined by a pair of parallel lines drawn backward from the spiracles.
 The upper surface of the disc and tail are plain brown, with the tail folds much darker.
 The underside is pale with large, irregular orange-yellow patches and a wide orange-red band around the disc margin.
 Bright orange ventral coloration also characterizes the red stingray (H. akajei) of the northwestern Pacific; the two species have some similar meristic counts, but differ in disc shape, denticles, and dorsal coloration.
 The maximum known disc width of the Mekong freshwater stingray is 62 cm; it can reportedly reach a weight of 30 kg.